nzrsky/SwifterDate/README.md

 <a name="1"/>

 ### 1. Date Parsing
-SwiftDate can recognize all the major datetime formats  automatically (ISO8601, RSS, Alt RSS, .NET, SQL, HTTP...) and you can also provide your own formats.
+SwifterDate can recognize all the major datetime formats  automatically (ISO8601, RSS, Alt RSS, .NET, SQL, HTTP...) and you can also provide your own formats.
 Creating a new date has never been so easy!

 ```swift